SykChw/localScripts/README.md

 # localScripts
-Collection of scripts that I usually run on my local machine.
+Miscellaneous collection of scripts that I sometimes run locally.